Do you already record your sales or customer calls, or do you consider starting to collect such recordings?

 With call recording, quality assurance will be just as easy as selling something for free!

 Instead of listening live, you can listen to selected conversations whenever it suits you as a sales manager or quality assurance employees.
 You can listen to the saved calls based on specific parameters such as ‘all conversations in less than 5 minutes’ or ‘all conversations that did not end in a sale’.

 This selection process saves you from many unnecessary extra hours of listening live.

 #6 Be familiar With Your Own Voice

-For instance, make them listen to specific parts of their conversations of their choice.
+For instance, make them listen to specific parts of the conversations of their choice.
 If they would like to refine their intro section, they should listen to the beginning of their conversations.
 They should keep in mind what works well and what doesn’t.

-The sellers don’t have to wait to be coached by you as a team leader or quality assurance employee.
+The sellers don’t have to wait to be coached by you as a team leader or a quality assurance employee.
 They can easily take matters into their own hands by evaluating their calls themselves.

 PRO TIP!
 If your sales agents have a long way to and from work, they can use the drive to rehearse conversations.
 That way, they take advantage of the driving time and get better without spending office time on it!

 #7 Invite the Marketing Team to Listen